All Episodes

 Really good.

-Now I'm gonna double down.
+Now I'm going to double down.

 I hate that.

-You know, you you would actually say, I like that.
+You would actually say, I like that.

-I like that our leaders are you know religious and taking that stuff seriously, and I also like that uh the US is uh respecting Israel in that way.
+I like that our leaders are religious and taking that stuff seriously.

 All right, here's my problem.

-If you look at this from a persuasion perspective, it is a plus a plus.
+If you look at this from a persuasion perspective, it is A plus, A plus.

-Um you have turned somebody into your bitch, because that is such powerful persuasion that you will not know it, but you will be bonded to the Israel experience in a way that is not illegal, it's you know, it's not even a moral or unethical, it's perfectly allowed, but it's really powerful.
+If you can get somebody to do that on camera, put on the little Jewish hat and touch the wall and act like it's magic, as religion works, you have turned somebody into your bitch because that is such powerful persuasion that you will not know it, but you will be bonded to the Israel experience in a way that is not illegal.

 It's not illegal, nothing like that.